-- 22. Show that addition and multiplication mod n are associative operations. - 23.
+- 22. Show that addition and multiplication mod n are well defined operations.
+That is, show that the operations do not depend on the choice of the representative from the equivalence classes mod n. - 23.
+Show that addition and multiplication mod n are associative operations. - 24.
 Show that multiplication distributes over addition modulo n: